jam963/local-inference-tutorial/README.md

 * interact with an LLM using a chat interface, and
 * prompt the model using the OpenAI API.

 This is a high-level introduction focused on running LLMs on your laptop or personal computer.
 Of course, you might also want to make use of Cornell's G2 cluster.
-In that case, you should review the G2 docs and how to use SLURM.
+In that case, you should review the [G2 docs](https://it.coecis.cornell.edu/researchit/g2cluster/) and how to [use SLURM](https://it.coecis.cornell.edu/researchit/g2cluster/#:~:text=Create%20a%20SLURM%20Submission%20Script%3A).

 ### Disclaimer
-Use these tools at your own risk.
+Install and use these tools at your own risk.
 It's possible to damage your machine running models that are too large for too long.
-You should be familiar with the limitations and capabilities of your hardware before trying to run a model.
+You should be familiar with the limitations and capabilities of your hardware before trying to download and run a model.

 ## Ollama
 ### 1. Ollama installation